JetBrains/kotlin-web-site/docs/topics/native/native-migration-guide.md

 [//]: # (title: Migrate to the new memory manager)

 > Support for the legacy memory manager has been completely removed in Kotlin 1.9.20.
 Migrate your projects to
-> the current memory model enabled by default since Kotlin 1.7.20.
+> the current memory model, enabled by default since Kotlin 1.7.20.
 >
 {type="note"}